Porcelain Slab vs Sintered Stone: What’s the Real Difference?

 In real-world sales, naming often depends on geography and channel rather than on a single universal standard.

-• Some suppliers use large format porcelain slab because buyers are already familiar with porcelain.
+• Some suppliers use large-format porcelain slab because buyers are already familiar with porcelain.

 When the Difference Actually Matters

-• slab density and positioning
+• slab thickness and fabrication method

 What Buyers Should Compare Instead of Just the Material Name